pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-coin.md

 - `build/Examples/package-metadata.bcs`: Contains the metadata associated with the package.
 - `build/Examples/bytecode_modules/moon_coin.mv`: Contains the bytecode for the `moon_coin.move` module.

-These are read by the example and published to the Aptos blockchain:
+These are read by the example and published to the Pont blockchain:

 <Tabs groupId="examples">
   <TabItem value="typescript" label="Typescript">